PowerCommands/PowerCommands2022/Docs/PowerCommandsRuntime.md

 # PowerCommandsRuntime

 The PowerCommandsRuntime is the Core engine you could say, this runtime first enumerates all the valid Commands using reflection.
-It is also responseble to run the interpret the input from the commandline or from args provided at the application startup.
+It is also responsible to run the interpret the input from the commandline or from args provided at the application startup.

 ## The contract